-- Parent child accounts are depicted with a subscripted smaller font child name. - Tap the Edit button to change or delete the account.
-See Section 4.6.2, "Edit Account" [105]. - The Transactions button brings you to the list of transactions.
+- Parent child accounts are depicted with a subscripted smaller font child name. - Plain Shared Account items display a "shield" icon with the number of User Groups (if any) whose members can use the account to charge (printing) costs on (see the Access control section in the Edit Dialog).
+The group names are displayed as tooltip when pointed to with the mouse. - Tap the Edit button to change or delete the account.
+See Section 4.6.2, "Edit Account" [106]. - The Transactions button brings you to the list of transactions.
 This list has an identical setup as the one for User Account transactions: see Section 3.8.2, "Transactions" [65].